check017/developer-training-lineup/Level-0/00-Tools-of-the-Trade/Git.md

 * First, you make changes in a file or in several files.
 Git tracks every file you have changed.

-* If you satisfied with the changes you have made, you add the files to the staging area with the command `git add [the filename of the file you want to add]`.
+* If you satisfied with the changes you have made, you add the files to the staging area with the `add` command `git add [the filename of the file you want to add]`.

 * To permanently save your files to your repo type `git commit -m "A short summary of the work done"`.
 Use quotes for